Binance vs Nigeria: A timeline of events as they unfold

 July 2

-• Justice Nwite of the Federal High Court in Abuja again orders the Kuje Correctional Center to release the medical records of Gambaryan’s visit to the hospital.
+• Justice Nwite of the Federal High Court in Abuja again ordered the Kuje Correctional Center to release the medical records of Gambaryan’s visit to the hospital.

 • The embattled US citizen, who has been unwell for several weeks, has only been allowed to visit the hospital once while his health deteriorates, a statement shared with Mariblock by Gambaryan’s representatives claims.